mjsamuel/showoff/assets/rules.md

 # Here's how to play Showoff:

-1. Start by dealing three cards in front of you.
-These are your 'lives'
+1. Each player starts by dealing three cards in front of them.
+These are their "lives".
 1. Have each player cut to a random card in the deck.
 The person with the highest-valued card starts first (Aces are high.
 If you cut to a Joker, you get to cut again.
-Also, if you're using a deck without values... then too bad!)
+Also, if you're using a deck without values... then too bad!).
 1. On each player's turn, tap/click the 'category'/'next turn' button to generate a random category.
 The player must now perform a move from that category to successfully complete their turn.